ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 ```

-To use these tasks we need to add the required environment variables to identify and download the jdbc drivers.
+To use these tasks we need to add the required ansibler variables to identify and download the jdbc drivers.

 ```